Coronavirus death toll rises by 34 in state, including 2 in Palm Beach County

 Worldwide

-The U.S. represented 24.9 percent of the 4,872 additional deaths and 28.5 percent of the world total Friday though its population is only 4.3 percent of the global total.
+The U.S. represented 24.9 percent of the 4,084 additional deaths and 28.5 percent of the world total Friday though its population is only 4.3 percent of the global total.
+On Friday, the increased deaths were 4,872.

-Brazil's deaths and cases continue to surge as it has risen to fifth place, passing Spain.
-The South American nation reported 1,180 deaths, 8 below the record set May 21, after 1,067 deaths Thursday.
-In 14 days, Brazil has nearly doubled from 14,817 to 29,526.
-One week ago, the toll was 21,048.
-Brazil reported a record 29,526 cases after setting the record with 24,151 Thursday for a total of 468,338 in second place behind the United States.
+In two days Brazil has surged to fourth place, passing Spain on Friday and France on Saturday.
+The South American nation reported 890 new deaths after 1,180 deaths Friday, which is 8 below the record set May 21.
+In 14 days, Brazil has nearly doubled from 15,633 to 28,834.
+One week ago, the toll was 22,013.
+Brazil reported a record 30,102 cases -- the most in the world Saturday -- after breaking the cases mark two days in a row for a total of 498,550 in second place behind the United States.

-The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 531 deaths after 557 fatalities Thursday.
+The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 416 deaths after 531 Friday.
+Often, one nation recorded those numbers in one day.

-Sixty percent of those latest deaths were reported by United Kingdom -- 324-- after 377 Thursday.
-The United Kingdom, which is second behind the United States, has a total of 38,161.
+A little more than half of those latest deaths were reported by United Kingdom -- 215-- after 324 Friday.
+The United Kingdom, which is second behind the United States, has a total of 38,376.
 The record was 1,172 on April 21.

-France reported 52 deaths for fourth.
-Spain, which has been adjusting its totals because of duplicates, added just 2 more Friday after 1 more each Wednesday and Thursday each .
+France reported 57 deaths for fourth, far lower than the record of 1,438 on April 15.
+Spain, which has been adjusting its totals because of duplicates, added just 4 more Saturday for a total of 27,125.

-Mexico reported 371 more deaths late Friday after 447 Thursday and a record 501 Tuesday for ninth.
-In two weeks, Mexico has nearly doubled its death total from 4,767 to 9,415.
+Mexico moved past Germany into eighth place, reporting 364 more late Saturday after 371 Friday and a record 501 Tuesday.
+In two weeks, Mexico has risen from 5,045 to 9,779.

-Other nations in the top 10 reporting less than 100 deaths are No. 7 Belgium with 42, No. 8 Germany with 24, No. 10 Iran with 50.
-Canada added 102 deaths for 11th place.
-No. 13 China, the original epicenter, reported zero new deaths Friday – the last one reported was April 26 -- and 4 cases after zero cases for only the second time.
+Other nations in the top 10 reporting less than 100 deaths are No. 7 Belgium with 23, No. 9 Germany with 6, No. 10 Iran with 57.
+Canada added 94 deaths for 11th place.
+No. 13 China, the original epicenter, reported zero new deaths Saturday – the last one reported was April 26 -- and 2 cases.
+In the past week, zero cases were reported for the first time.

-Sweden, which has been doing "herd immunity," reported 86 more deaths in 16th place with 4,350 as well as 749 new cases.
-Neighboring Norway reported 0 deaths to move to 237 as well as 11 more cases.
+Sweden, which has been doing "herd immunity," reported 45 more deaths in 17th place with 4,395 as well as 637 new cases.
+Neighboring Norway reported 0 deaths for the second day in a row at 236 as well as 15 more cases.

 RELATED: More coronavirus coverage